JoelEncinas/Lux/README.md

 ### TODO

+- style all boxes

 - download perks and display icons of that and summoners + champion
-- style all boxes
-- refactor code that fetches data

 - add kda and K + D + A
 - add lv of the champion
-- add summoners of the match
 - add runes (primary and secondary main tree)
-- add summoner runes
-- improve free rotation section > change icons